zeta1999/renoir42/_posts/2019-6-7-CheckingTensorDimsInIDE.md

 The trick of the matter is to encode dimensions as a abstract type parameters.
 Writing code in such a generic way will on principle, later allow to add an extra optimization loop for metaparameter tuning: get a model which is as big as needed but not much more, hence allowing for faster inference and re-training.
+The important nuance here is that model instanciation would *always* work as tensor dimensions are validated automatically.

 Let us first define (abstract) dimensions: A,B,C,D.